 The children continued carrying on family traditions.
 Patricia became a teacher at Inland Lakes Schools in Indian River, Bill was a teacher at Petoskey Middle School, Mary was a school secretary in Flushing, and Kathy ran the store with her mother.
 In January of 1995, Mary passed away unexpectedly.
 Bill died in February of 2001.
 Donna Bess passed away 9 months later in November of 2001.

 Left with each other, Kathy and Patty had huge shoes to fill.
 Thankfully, Kathy learned strong business skills working next to her mother growing up.
 Kathy continues managing the store.
 However, doing it now from an owner’s standpoint.
 Patty learned the books and continues to be the store bookkeeper to this day.

 As of 2006, another generation has come into the store.
 Kathy’s daughter Samantha is now a business partner with Kathy.
 Samantha studied Retail Management in Grand Rapids and is now in the store full-time.

 In 2016 Kathy and Samantha decided to expand and opened a second store in Harbor Springs, Michigan.
 More of a boutique feel, smaller and unique items from the Indian River Store.

 McClutchey’s has something for everyone.

+Quality Clothing since 1934.
 Men, women, and children are sure to find just the right thing.
-We offer great fashions from Pendleton, Woolrich, Columbia, Tribal, Brighton, and Nomadic Traders just to name a few.
-We offer a ever growing selection of products proudly Made in the USA!
+We offer great fashions from Pendleton, Columbia, Mountain Khakis, Tribal, Brighton, Lulu-B, Habitat and Little Me just to name a few.
+We offer an ever growing selection of products proudly Made in the USA!
 We’re open all year and seven days a week from mid-June until Christmas.
 Stop in to say hi, surely you’ll become part of our family tradition!